Dr Benedict Burbridge

 Dr. Ben Burbridge holds degrees in Art History from the University of Sussex (B.A.
 Hons., M.A.) and The Courtauld Institute of Art (Ph.D.).
 From 2008, he held the position of Visiting Lecturer at The Courtauld Institute, before joining the University of Sussex as a Lecturer in 2011.

 Burbridge has extensive experience developing research projects with museums, galleries and arts organisations.
 His curated exhibitions include We Are Witnessing the Dawn of an Unknown Science (Permanent Gallery, Brighton, 2007); No Passaran!
-Robert Capa and the Spanish Civil War (Charleston Farmhouse Gallery, Firle, 2007); The Daily Nice Take Away (Kunsthaus, Essen, 2010); and the 2012 Brighton Photo Biennial, Agents of Change: Photography and the Politics of Space.
-A forthcoming exhibition at London's Science Museum focuses on the 'traffic' of early scientific photography.
+Robert Capa and the Spanish Civil War (Charleston Farmhouse Gallery, Firle, 2007); The Daily Nice Take Away (Kunsthaus, Essen, 2010); the 2012 Brighton Photo Biennial, Agents of Change: Photography and the Politics of Space; and Revelations: Experiments in Photography (Media Space at The Science Museum, London and the National Media Museum, Bradford, 2015).
 Burbridge's experience as a curator has led him to work on exhibitions with artists and photographers including Omer Fast, Ed Clarke, Jason Larkin, Corinne Silver, Thompson and Craighead, John 'Hoppy' Hopkins, and Jason Evans.

-From 2003-2014, Burbridge worked with the visual arts organization Photoworks.
-As Co-Editor of Photoworks magazine, he was responsible for commissioning new writing by authors including Martha Rosler, Blake Stimson, Jorge Ribalta, Geoffrey Batchen and Ariella Azoulay, and showcasing work by artists including David Moore, Nina Berman, Broomberg and Charnarin, Erica Scourti and Simon Faithfull.
-While at Photoworks, he was also involved with the production of artists’ books, commissions, talks programmes and exhibitions.
+Burbridge has a long-standing association with the visual arts organization Photoworks.
+As Co-Editor of Photoworks Annual, he has been responsible for commissioning new writing by authors including Martha Rosler, Blake Stimson, Jorge Ribalta, Geoffrey Batchen and Ariella Azoulay, and showcasing work by artists including David Moore, Nina Berman, Broomberg and Charnarin, Erica Scourti and Simon Faithfull.
+At Photoworks, he has also been involved with the production of artists’ books, commissions, talks programmes and exhibitions.
+Burbridge continues to advise on all aspects of the Photoworks programme.

 Burbridge has written extensively on photography, politics and contemporary art, including articles, essays and interviews about leading artists and curators including Adam Broomberg and Oliver Chanarin, Thomas Ruff, Nan Goldin, Ronnie Close, Trevor Paglen, Charlotte Cotton, Mike Mandel, Anthony Luvera, Paul Shambroom and Martin Parr.
 He has given numerous talks and lectures at galleries, museums and universities including The Photographers' Gallery, Tate Modern, the Hayward Gallery, Sotherby's Institute, The Science Museum and the Palais de Tokyo.